 13. If You Believe

 In If You Believe, which Hannah wrote in 1993, Mad Dog Stone, a driver, and Mariah Throckmorton, a woman hiding from her past, meet and fall in love.
 The two discover that love can only exist if you truly believe in it.
-This book makes it on our list because it is an excellent example of Hannah’s early writing style and signature themes.
+This book is on our list because it is an excellent example of Hannah’s early writing style and signature themes.

 “And no one drank just one shot of tequila.”